TheLaari/TheLaari/README.md

 Information Systems student from Finland.
 Once, I was an engineer and they say it might have permanently affected my brain.
 I enjoy web, graphic and game design, maker subculture and open source technologies.
-And the 1980s, likely because I wasn't born then.
+And the 1980s, likely because I missed them by good four years.

 Techs & skills: